 - Monitors a company's ESG reports for new material information.
 Monitoring of other sources of information relevant to identified material risks is also continued. - Engages with Boards and management teams in relation to material risks.
 For most companies, Allan Gray Australia has an opportunity to meet with Board members at least once a year and with management at least twice a year.
 Analysts use those opportunities to ask questions regarding the company.
 If potentially material, this may include modern slavery risks.
-Two examples of our engagement in relation to modern slavery risks are set out below.
-During the Reporting Period, we engaged with companies in relation to modern slavery on five occasions. - Votes on resolutions.
+Three examples of our engagement in relation to modern slavery risks are set out below.
+During the Reporting Period, Allan Gray Australia engaged with companies in relation to modern slavery on five occasions. - Votes on resolutions.
 Allan Gray Australia will use its voting power if it is not satisfied with responses.
-To date, this has not been necessary in regard to modern slavery risks, but it has certainly been a way Allan Gray Australia has responded to poor capital allocation or poor corporate governance.
+To date, this has not been necessary in regard to modern slavery risks, but it has certainly been a way for Allan Gray Australia to respond to poor capital allocation or poor corporate governance.

-When all else fails, and assuming the price does not compensate the Fund for this elevated risk, Allan Gray Australia may sell its holdings in the company, as, although rare, sometimes walking away is the most responsible thing to do.
+When all else fails, and assuming the price does not compensate the Fund for this elevated risk, Allan Gray Australia may sell its holdings in the company although we consider that it would be rare for this to occur.